tomarriott/GTLS/README.md

 A CUDA-capable GPU is required.
 For now, the GRAM of GPU should be 12GB or more.
 For the future, we will try our best to reduce the memory usage.

 ### Install
 This program is based on cupy.
+Due to there are many versions of cupy, we cannot specify the version of cupy in the package.
-So, you need to install cupy first.
+So, you need to install cupy manually first.

-Please refer to [the official document](https://docs.cupy.dev/en/stable/install.html#installing-cupy) for installation.
+Please refer to [the official document](https://docs.cupy.dev/en/stable/install.html#installing-cupy), and install the version of cupy that is suitable for your environment.

 After installing cupy, you can install this program by running the following command:
 ```bash
 pip install gputls
 ```

-### Usage
+## Usage
 ```python
 #Assume that you have a time series data: time, flux
 from gtls import gtls